Generalized fast quasi-adiabatic population transfer for improved qubit readout, shuttling, and noise mitigation: Conclusions

-Extensions of this work could incorporate fast-QUAD pulses into quantum gates or a quantum memory, making use of the strategies we have presented to simultaneously suppress noise, non-adiabatic transitions, and leakage errors.
-Another natural extension of this work would be to use the filter-function formalism derived here to design a new class of pulses that fully accounts for the noise spectrum, allowing for a simultaneous minimization of both noise-induced errors and non-adiabatic errors.
+Extensions of this work could incorporate fast-QUAD pulses into quantum gates or a quantum memory, making use of the strategies we have presented to simultaneously suppress noise, nonadiabatic transitions, and leakage errors.
+Another possible extension would be to investigate the population-transfer error under the influence of quantum noise while incorporating the fast-QUAD protocol.
+Some work has been done to incorporate a quantum environment into Landau-Zener dynamics using more standard pulse shapes \cite{nalbach2009landau,krzywda2021interplay}, but there may be subtleties arising from the specific pulse shapes taken here and their ability to cancel only classical-noise features while potentially leaving quantum contributions.
+For example, a Carr-Purcell dynamical decoupling sequence generally leads to no acquired phase for a qubit undergoing pure dephasing due to a classical environment, but a finite phase can arise under such a sequence for a quantum environment associated with a noncommuting bath operator \cite{paz2017multiqubit,kwiatkowski2020influence,wang2021intrinsic,mcintyre2022non}.
+Another natural extension of this work would be to use the filter-function formalism derived here to design a new class of pulses that fully accounts for the noise spectrum, allowing for a simultaneous minimization of both noise-induced errors and nonadiabatic errors.